WHMHammer/468-final-project/README.md

 - Parallelized residual calculation

-- Parallelized merge sort (which was replaced by the later odd-even sort)
+- Parallelized merge sort (which was replaced by the later enumeration sort)

 - Parallelize epsilon-trimming